"

 Observe stained slides

 1. Review how to set up your microscope properly in the microscope exercise.
-Bacteria on the stained smear will need to be magnified 1000X to be able to discern its gram stain reaction, morphology and cellular arrangement.
+Bacteria on the stained smear will need to be magnified 1000X to be able to discern its gram stain reaction, morphology and bacterial arrangement.

-5. After you have observed the Gram-stained slides, dispose of the slides in the used slide basin.
+5. After you have observed the Gram stained slides, dispose of the slides in the used slide basin.

 Hints: